syncfusion-content/xamarin-docs/Xamarin/SfCheckBox/Overview.md

 ---

 # Overview
 The check box is a selection control that allows users to select one or more options from a set.
-The three states of check box are checked, unchecked, and indeterminate.
+The three states of check box are checked, unchecked and indeterminate.

 ##  Key features